parryc/thevoid/templates/bookarts/shop.md

     - (and honestly just about anything else)
 - currently not accepting work for water-color-only techniques
 - available for edition work
-- marbling firsts are for sale – please reach out if interested
+- marbling firsts (i.e. the cream i skim off the top of my personal work) are for sale – please reach out if interested

 ## marbling tools